w3f/polkadot-wiki/docs/learn/learn-xcvm.md

 instructions executed in order by the XCVM.
 An XCM is executed until it either runs to the end or hits an error, at which point it finishes up and halts.

-The primary implementation of the XCVM is the [`xcm-executor`](https://github.com/paritytech/polkadot/tree/26b0c4f6273190f4538b24939a56b6a0b51a344c/xcm/xcm-executor).
+The first implementation of the XCVM is the [`xcm-executor`](https://github.com/paritytech/polkadot/tree/26b0c4f6273190f4538b24939a56b6a0b51a344c/xcm/xcm-executor).
 It follows the XCVM specification provided by Parity.
 It's engineered to be extendable, providing maximum customizability when configuring XCM.
 Because the `xcm-executor` is just an implementation